Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - open Internet Explorer

-This command will open Internet Explorer without any add-ons, toolbars or plug-ins.
+This command will open Internet Explorer without add-ons, toolbars, or plug-ins.

-If it works fine, then one of your add-ons is obviously causing problems.
+If it works fine, one of your add-ons is causing problems.

-Use Manage add-ons tool, to disable each one after the another to find which add-on is causing the problem.
-When you notice which add-is the problem, delete it.
+Use the Manage add-ons tool to disable each one after the other to find which add-on is causing the problem.
+Then, when you notice which add-is the problem, delete it.

 You can also disable add-ons if you go to Internet Options, Advanced tab, and click on Reset tab and Restart IE.

-This is maybe the quicker way to fix the problem with add-ons, after you perform it, you’ll have to install everything again.
+This is maybe the quickest way to fix the problem with add-ons; after you perform it, you’ll have to install everything again.

 But if the problem is not with your add-ons, try some of the solutions listed below.